Bira/octopus-carnival/_posts/2016-10-03-how-big-is-this-place.md

 be made of wood with thatch roofs, and most inhabitants would be peasants and farmers.
 They might have blacksmiths and other craftspeople, but are just as likely to have those needs served by wandering peddlers.
-Settlements of this size would dot the plains east and north of Gran Soren, and around the Eradication Site in Southern Gransys.
+Settlements of this size would dot the plains west and north of Gran Soren, and around the Eradication Site in Southern Gransys.
 There would also be a few around the Encampment, though that stretch of land is quite narrow in the game.